SDPB Arts

 How to Watch SDPB Arts

-You know, there's just a lot of discovery to be made in painting that I feel really satisfies me, makes me just love it more and more each time I do it.
+You know, there's just a lot of discovery to be made in painting that I thought really satisfies me, makes me just love it more and more each time I do it.

 That's really, really where my heart is at.